Blog – Posted on Tuesday, Feb 04

 12. Anne of Green Gables by Lucy Maud Montgomery

-Lucy Maud Montrgomery’s timeless story about an outspoken and imaginative orphan is one of the bestselling books worldwide.
+Lucy Maud Montrgomery’s timeless story about an outspoken and imaginative orphan is one of the bestselling young adult books worldwide.
 And it’s no wonder: Anne of Green Gables is the epitome of an underdog story, tackling themes of friendship, belonging, the human relationship with the natural world, coming-of-age, gender roles, and more.

-At the center of the Canadian novel is, of course, Anne (with an E!), who is adopted by the Cuthberts of Green Gables.
+At the center of the Canadian young adult book is, of course, Anne (with an E!), who is adopted by the Cuthberts of Green Gables.
 The only thing is, when the Cuthberts wrote to Anne’s orphanage requesting they send a child, they actually asked for a boy.
 Still, Anne quickly grows on the Cuthberts and they agree to keep her, so long as she doesn’t get up to any trouble.
 Which, for someone as spirited as Anne, proves much easier said than done...

-13. Are You There God?
+13. Are You There, God?
 It's Me, Margaret by Judy Blume

 The titular character of Are You There God?
 It’s Me, Margaret has just moved from New York City to Farbook, New Jersey.
 She’s found herself with a new group of friends who have a secret club that meets to talk about personal things, like periods, bras, and boys — nothing is off the table.
 However, one subject proves not to be without shock value: Margaret reveals that her family doesn’t follow a specific religion.
 What she hasn’t yet mentioned to her new friends is that she’s actually part of another secret club, where the only other member is God.
 Treating the deity like a diary, Margaret reveals things to God that she tells to no one else — not even her new friends.